Back

 Washington, D.C.

-The intersection of unlimited PTO and legal paid sick leave is frightfully complicated.
+The intersection of unlimited PTO and mandated paid sick leave is frightfully complicated.

 Many unlimited PTO policies group vacation and sick time off under the same “PTO” banner.
 But while unlimited PTO does not accrue, paid sick leave is required to.